 The Office has four operating divisions (education, environment and infrastructure, finance, and health) and one support services division.
-Each division is led by a deputy provincial auditor, and has assigned staff.
+A deputy provincial auditor leads each division with assigned staff.
 Each operating division has an assigned portfolio of audit work, and is responsible for completing that work within an assigned budget and agreed upon deadlines.
 The Support Services Division is responsible for human resources including training, financial reporting, performance reporting, IT systems, communications, and general administration.

-During 2019-20, the Office expects to employ 60 full-time equivalent positions (2018-19: 60).
-As of October 31, 2018, 30 of the Office's employees were professional accountants with 16 training to become professional accountants.
-Of these professional accountants, 11 have non-accounting designations (e.g., Certified Information System Auditor, Pension Plan Administration Certificate, Certification in Risk Management Assurance).
-Two audit staff are non-accountants (i.e., MPA).
+During 2020-21, the Office expects to employ 60 full-time equivalent positions (2019-20: 60).
+As of October 31, 2019, 31 of the Office's employees were professional accountants with 16 training to become professional accountants.
+Of these professional accountants, 11 have non-accounting designations (e.g., Certified Information System Auditor, Pension Plan Administration Certificate, and Certification in Risk Management Assurance).
+Two audit staff are non-accountants (e.g., MPA).